-Cranberries are not hard to grow.
-They do require cool temperatures, acidic soil, and plenty of water.
+Cranberries are not hard to grow if you give them the conditions they need.
+They require cool temperatures, soil rich in organic matter (acidic peat soil is best), and plenty of water.

-The cranberry is a low, creeping, evergreen shrub, almost a vine.
+The cranberry is a low, creeping, evergreen shrub, very nearly a vine.
 It has a woody stem that runs along the ground.
 Stems can grow 6 or 8 feet long.
-Upright shoots grow from the stems.
-Berries form at the top of the shoots from pink flowers.
+Upright shoots grow from the stems of the cranberry vine.
+Bright red berries form at the top of the shoots from pink flowers.

 Cranberry fruit is small and tart.
 The ripe fruit is deep red.